-Even with implementation of on-site minimization measures (i.e., AQ-IAMF#4 and AQ-IAMF#5), VOC, CO, NOX, PM10, and PM2.5 impacts would be reduced but could remain significant under CEQA.
-Purchase of offset emissions through a VERA with the SJVAPCD, the Air Quality Investment Program with the AVAQMD, and the Emission Banking Certificate Program with the EKAPCD (Mitigation Measure AQ-MM#1) for these pollutants to a net zero level would reduce impacts of VOC and NOX to a less than significant level.
-However, CO emissions would remain significant.
+Even with implementation of on-site minimization measures (i.e., AQ-IAMF#4 and AQ-IAMF#5), VOC, CO, NO_X, PM10, and PM{2.5} impacts would be reduced but could remain significant under CEQA.
+Purchase of offset emissions through a VERA with the SJVAPCD, the Air Quality Investment Program with the AVAQMD, and the Emission Banking Certificate Program with the EKAPCD (Mitigation Measure AQ-MM#1) for these pollutants would reduce impacts of VOC and NO_x.
+However CO emissions would remain significant.
 Therefore, CO emissions would remain significant, resulting in the potential obstruction of the implementation of the applicable air quality plans, which would be significant and unavoidable after mitigation under CEQA.